 We will eventually be adding a step in between that retrieves a user from Beekeeper, but for now this will be enough to get started.

-2.)
-After selecting Use Zap, you should be taken to a Choose App & Event page that has a Custom Webhook URL.
-Take this URL and share it with the support team assisting you with the form setup.
+- After selecting Use Zap, you should be taken to a Choose App & Event page that has a Custom Webhook URL.
+Take this URL and copy it to your clipboard.

 Step 2: Retrieve User Information from Beekeeper